-If you’re stuck with an Android phone battery draining and can’t get your hands on a charger, try these quick tips to maximize the remaining battery life:
+If your Android phone battery keeps dying and you can’t get your hands on a charger, try these quick tips to maximize the remaining battery life:

 - Dim your phone’s brightness, and switch to a dark theme if available.